• Skip to primary navigation

 • These snickerdoodle bars are super thin, so they make for a really satisfying little treat that you don't have to feel too guilty about 😉 plus that chewy texture is just so good.

-Stack of three bars on parchment paper.
+Stack of three snickerdoodle cookie bars on parchment paper.

-Next, add in the flour, baking powder, cinnamon, and salt and stir it all up until it's nice and combined.
-Bake on 350ºF for 15-18 minutes, and let the bars cool completely before you cut them up.
+STEP THREE: Bake on 350ºF for 15-18 minutes, and let the bars cool completely before you cut them up.

 • As always, my top tip when it comes to baking ANY of my recipes is to use a scale to weigh the flour.
 This is the best way to ensure accuracy, especially if you are not using the same flour that I am.
 We'll need 148 grams of flour for this recipe.